 Chances are GOOD that something BAD will happen to you during your lifetime.
 Do you prefer not to think about that or choose to be prepared for it?
 Thinking through possible scenarios can prepare you to think on your feet when the bottom falls out and keep a cool head when the heat is on.

 1 - Build at least two emergency supply kits; one with everything necessary to stay where you are (sheltering in place), and a smaller, lighter one to carry if you need to evacuate (bug out).
 Make a kit for each person, being alone for at least 3 days without any utility services.
 Look at what you already have to start your supplies and think about alternative uses for those things.
 Basic preparations include:

-2 - Preparing and rehearsing an Emergency Plan Document is essential to preparation.
-Don't rely on your memory or ability to calmly handle an actual emergency when anxiety and panic are normal responses.
+2 - Practice, Practice, Practice!
+As with any plan, it is worthless unless it is communicated, tried and practiced, on a regular, periodic, scheduled basis, with everyone in the family or business.
+Preparing and rehearsing an Emergency Plan Document is essential to preparation.
+Don't rely on memory or ability to calmly handle an actual emergency when anxiety and panic are normal responses.
 Like anything, practice makes perfect.
 When the time comes and the brain wants to panic, a well-documented and rehearsed plan will provide structure, calm and clear thinking; reducing anxiety during an actual emergency.

 Review your plan when current events are happening that could escalate into a real bad situation.

 2a - Identify a personal support network of family, friends and others who help you on a routine basis.
 It is NOT a good plan to fend for yourself in a disaster or emergency.
 Designing a plan with your support network is a great way to tell them of your plans and encourage them to create their own plan.
 Discuss every aspect of your emergency plan with everyone in your support network.
 Make sure someone in your support network has an extra key to your home and knows where you keep your emergency supplies.